jjwillsc/DD2360HT22-FDD3360/GPU_Project-Final-Work/README.md

 The code takes the followint parameters:

--boxes1d	(number of boxes in one dimension, which is (boxes1d) (boxes1d) (boxes1d))
+-boxes1d	(number of boxes in one dimension, which is (boxes1d) (boxes1d) (boxes1d) in three dimensions)

-The below table shows the input parameters used by the application with one value of boxes1d selected.
+The below table shows the input parameters used by the application with one select boxes1d value at a time.

 | Parameter   | Value (s)     |
 | ------------- | ------------- |